§ Tracks

 + B · |{ i : finali(team) }| // bonus for final-best instances

-The bonus value B will be announced with the full competition rules.
+The bonus value B is 3 days (reglamento §8.3).
 The team with the highest total score wins in each track.

 § Hexaly baseline